precice/calculix-adapter/docs/adapter-calculix-configure.md

 The preCICE CalculiX adapter should support most elements when using `nodes-meshes`.
 It has been used with both linear and quadratic tetrahedral (C3D4 and C3D10) and hexahedral (C3D8, C3D8I, and [C3D20](http://web.mit.edu/calculix_v2.7/CalculiX/ccx_2.7/doc/ccx/node29.html)) elements.
 There is however a restriction when using nearest-projection mapping: in that case, you have to use tetrahedral elements.

-When using face meshes, only tetrahedra and hexaedra are supported.
+When using face meshes, only tetrahedra and hexahedra are supported.

 ### Coupling to 2D simulations